Cobra Kai: The Karate Kid Saga Continues

-Cobra Kai: The Karate Kid Saga Continues is a side-scrolling beat 'em-up video game based on the American streaming television series Cobra Kai (in turn based on the film franchise The Karate Kid).
-Developed by Flux Games and published by GameMill Entertainment in North America and Maximum Games in Europe, it was released for Nintendo Switch, PlayStation 4, and Xbox One on October 27, 2020, and for Microsoft Windows on January 5, 2021.
+Cobra Kai: The Karate Kid Saga Continues is a 2020 side-scrolling beat 'em-up game based on the American television series Cobra Kai, which in turn is based on the film franchise The Karate Kid.
+Developed by Flux Games and published by GameMill Entertainment in North America and Maximum Games in Europe, it was released for Nintendo Switch, PlayStation 4, and Xbox One on October 27, 2020, and for Windows on January 5, 2021.
 The Nintendo Switch version was released in Europe on November 24, 2020.
 Ralph Macchio, William Zabka, Jacob Bertrand, and Gianni DeCenzo reprise their roles as Daniel LaRusso, Johnny Lawrence, Eli "Hawk" Moskowitz, and Demetri Alexopoulos respectively, while the rest of the other characters are voiced by different actors.

-A sequel developed by Flux Games and published GameMill Entertainment titled Cobra Kai 2: Dojos Rising was released on November 8, 2022 for Microsoft Windows via Steam, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.
+A sequel developed by Flux Games and published by GameMill Entertainment titled Cobra Kai 2: Dojos Rising was released on November 8, 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows via Steam, Xbox One, and Xbox Series X/S.

 Gameplay

 Plot

 Hawk and Demetri are in the principal's office for the complete chaos that happened all over the valley, while arguing over who's telling the truth over how it all started.
-The principal tells them that they're both gonna get suspended unless they can make their story make sense, and to tell it all the way from the beginning.
+The principal tells them that they're both going to get suspended unless they can make their story make sense, and to tell it all the way from the beginning.

 Cobra Kai Story

 Hawk starts his story by saying that it all started at the Mini-Golf & Arcade where Miguel got a note and thought it was from Sam telling him to meet her for a date, but it turned out to be a gang of thugs.
 After Miguel beat up the thugs, they drive away and a map flies out of their car, which Miguel shows to Johnny.
 Johnny and Miguel conclude that it might be Daniel trying to get revenge for his trauma in high school.
 They go to Smitty's Diner where they find Kyler.
 He was following instructions from an unidentified martial artist, saying to come to the diner if he wants revenge on Miguel.
 Their next destination is the mall because Miyagi-Do was using it as their next meeting spot where they might be preparing another trap, so they go to investigate.
-They defeat Demetri and a thug name Shawn.
+They defeat Demetri and a thug named Shawn.
 Afterwards, a mall cop shows up and captures Shawn, but everyone else manages to escape.
 They later head to the All-Valley Tournament campus after receiving a falsified tournament invitation.
 Upon arrival, Cobra Kai defeats Xander and Robby.
-Their next destination is Weinberg TV Studios where they find Johnny's step father, Sid.
+Their next destination is Weinberg TV Studios where they find Johnny's stepfather, Sid.
 They learn that he partnered up with Miyagi-Do to make a movie.
 They then go to the high school, where they defeat Sam.